n8finch/post-intro-disclaimer-announcement-widget/readme.txt

 == Screenshots ==
 1. Drag the new PIDA widget to the new PIDA sidebar.
 2. Choose your settings (or just keep the defaults).
+You can use the color sliders to set the colors, or manually enter a hex code.
 3. Final result at the beginning of your content on post pages.

 == Changelog ==
 1.0.0 Initial version

+== Upgrade Notice ==
+None to date.